 So now that I’ve crushed on this iron to you, it’s time to share the specifications and my pros and cons list.

 CHI Electronic Retractable Clothing Iron

-- Features a titanium-infused ceramic soleplate that’s scratch resistant and has non-stick and non-static finishes,
+- Features a titanium-infused ceramic soleplate that’s scratch resistant and has non-stick and non-static finishes

-- Heats quickly and has a retractable cord
+- Has a retractable cord

 - Comprised of 400 steam holes